memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 This will allow any Python packages installed in the local installation or virtual environment (the one active when launching GDB) to be accessible to GDB!

+The snippet above can also be found in this [gist](https://gist.github.com/tyhoff/060e480b6cf9ad35dfd2ba9d01cad4b6)

 ### Test Importing PrettyTable within GDB